troy896/magisk-files/note.md

-## Magisk 26f4a32d-delta by HuskyDG
+## Magisk 794e343c-delta by HuskyDG

-- SuList: Fix mount su on rootfs
+- SuList: Don't use `SIGSTOP` and `SIGCONT` on non-target apps.
+Fix some detection app.

 ### Diffs to official Magisk